microsoft/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 The desired outcome is a network architecture that meets the needs of a modern financial services organization.
 This design will not have single points of failure and will include concepts such as a perimeter network with redundant firewalls protecting the internal subnets containing the application tiers.
 A simple network design will most likely confirm the director of Network Operation's beliefs that Azure cannot support real-world, enterprise-class networking (see customer objections)---*prove her wrong!*

-*High-level architecture*
+*High-Level architecture*

 1. Create a high-level architecture diagram and explanation of the components of your solution.

 *Address the following customer requirements*